okilker/cloudfoundry-apps/README.md

 pavan.krishna@OSXLTPKrishna:~/pcf-dash-generator$ cf push
 ```

-Once it is pushed, you can generate the traffic and you will notice the application getting instrumented on Appdynamics Controller.
+Once it is pushed, you can generate traffic and will notice the application getting instrumented on AppDynamics Controller.